📍 Serving the Hudson Valley & All of the Lower Hudson Valley

 NY Homeowner Assistance Fund (New York Help for Homeowners)

-New York Help for Homeowners is a federally funded program that can cover property tax arrears for qualifying homeowners.
-Check current eligibility and apply at hcr.ny.gov.
-Funding availability changes — act quickly if you think you qualify.
+New York's Homeowner Assistance Fund, a federally funded program, can cover property tax arrears for qualifying homeowners.
+Eligibility and available funding shift over time, so check hcr.ny.gov and apply quickly if you think you qualify.

 How Selling to Simply Sold RE Clears Tax Liens

-Here's the practical mechanics of how a cash sale resolves property tax delinquency:
+Here's the nuts and bolts of how a cash sale clears property-tax delinquency:

-1. We make a cash offer based on current market value and condition — independent of your tax situation.
+1. We make a cash offer built on the home's market value and condition — separate from whatever you owe in taxes.

-4. The County Treasurer issues a lien release and the title company records clear title to the new owner.
+4. The taxing authority records a release of the lien, and the title company conveys clear title to the new owner.

-You don't need to resolve the tax lien before contacting us or before closing.
-The resolution happens automatically at the closing table.
-The key is acting before the judgment of foreclosure — because after that, the equity that would have paid your debts and left you with something is gone.
+There's no need to settle the tax lien before you reach out or before closing — it clears itself at the settlement table.
+What counts is moving before the judgment of foreclosure, because once that's entered, the equity that would have cleared your debts and left you with something is gone for good.

 Westchester County Tax Resources

-Assessed value questions and appeals for city parcels
+Assessed value questions and grievance/appeals for your parcel (Rockland: rocklandgov.com; Putnam: putnamcountyny.gov)

 NY STAR credit